sakshiigoyal/ElasticRunZomato/README.md

 # **Usage**

 - You first need to enter location
-- On that basis ypu can select Restaurent Categories and Categories
+- On that basis you can select Restaurent Categories and Categories
 - After selecting your requirement you can fetch the list of restaurants
 - You can select your restaurant from the list and save it
-- Saved Restaurant is always visible in Saved Restaurant screen
+- Saved Restaurants are always visible in Saved Restaurant screen

 # **Running the project**